 In the security world, the environment includes the security conditions the driver has to maneuver through.
 The driver/vehicle combination can have high survival numbers, but in a high-risk environment, they are at the mercy of the security environment.
 As much as possible, try to control the environment, but there are times, especially in a high-risk environment where that is not an easy task.

 ISDA serves the protective services community.
 The ISDA membership is open to all with an interest in personal protection.

 Whether you are exploring a career in executive protection, honing your expertise, or, you are an established security executive, ISDA is your essential resource for continuing education, benchmark research, and online learning programs, all designed to improve your skillset and advance your business.

 - Access benchmark educational, networking, and marketing programs.

 - Connect with your colleagues and peers across the globe via the member directory.

 - Increase your knowledge and marketability through the precedent-setting education center, research, and online learning programs.

 - Be part of a supportive community of like-minded experienced personal protection professionals.

 - Obtain Certification to members who meet the requirements.
-The ISDA Certification process has been accepted by the corporate community for 40 years.
+For 40 years, the ISDA Certification process is accepted by the corporate community.
 ISDA certification provides proof of knowledge and skill.